|Monthly Rainfall Summary|

 Assessment of the Country Rainfall

-Assessment of the country monthly average rainfall for March 2014 for most stations showed below normal rainfall (1981-2010).
+Assessment of the country monthly average rainfall for May 2014 for most stations showed Above Normal Rainfall .

-Precipitation for the month of April 2014 is going for Below Normal rainfall for the entire country.
+Precipitation for the month of June 2014 is going for Normal rainfall for the entire country.